chrvill/AST5220/README.md

 # AST5220

 Code that will eventually produce the CMB power spectrum.
-So far the code only computes the background cosmology given values for h, and the density parameters today of baryonic matter, dark matter, photons, neutrinos and dark energy.
+So far the code only computes the following:

+  - Background cosmology parameters (eta, H, Hp, t, + derivatives of H and Hp)
+  - Recombination history related parameters (X_e, n_e, tau, g_tilde)

 Compiling:
 make